Welfare benefits and housing debt consultancy - Pete’s blog post

 The welfare benefits and housing debt team has been in post since the beginning of October 2018.
 There are just two of us and we both have backgrounds in housing.
 Prior to moving to NHAS, we were both qualified supervisors for a LSC Legal Help Housing contract.

 Our new roles are quite different.
 As our name suggests, we provide advice and support in two areas: benefits and housing debt.
 At the moment, our welfare benefits advice covers Universal Credit housing costs element and housing benefit, although we plan to expand this to cover other aspects of welfare benefits.
 The housing debt side of things covers problems such as mortgage and rent arrears.
+We don’t undertake casework but we can help you if you need advice on how to deal with an aspect of your case.

 It’s still really early days for the team but I’d have to say that Universal Credit (UC) problems are probably the most popular subject.
 Quite a few enquiries have been about people who thought they needed to claim legacy benefits and housing benefit only to find that they actually need to claim UC and housing costs element.
 People are far less familiar with UC rules and at the moment, there are fewer resources available for advisers, caseworkers and housing officers.